Developer Guide for NUSMaze

 3.3.5.
 Repeating favourite route

-The command to repeat a favourite route is repeat favourite
+The command to repeat a favourite route is repeat favourite.

-command, the user would be shown a numbered list of saved favourite routes.
+Upon calling the repeat favourite command, the user would be shown a numbered list of saved favourite routes.

-will be thrown.
+Otherwise, EmptyFavouriteException will be thrown.

 After the numbered list of saved favourite routes is shown, the user would be prompted to enter the index of the favourite